The Scientific Advisory Board to The “New” Prostate Cancer InfoLink

 Heather Payne, MB BS, MRCP, FRCR — Dr. Payne is a Consultant in Clinical Oncology at University College London Hospitals and at The Institute of Urology, London, England.
 Working within a multidisciplinary team, she is the lead in treatments for prostate cancer with radiotherapy, hormone therapy, and novel therapies, and she has pioneered a program of high dose rate brachytherapy.
 Her research interests, include hormone therapy, radiotherapy, chemotherapy, and quality of life and decision making for men with prostate cancer.
 For additional information about Dr. Payne, please click here.

-Howard M. Sandler, MD — Dr. Sandler is Newman Family Professor and Senior Associate Chair, Department of Radiation Oncology and Professor, Department of Urology, University of Michigan Health System.
-He has particular interests in dose escalation and novel techniques for prostate irradiation.
-He is also actively involved in prostate cancer clinical trial implementation through the Radiation Therapy Oncology Group (RTOG).
-For more information about Dr. Sandler, please click here.
+Howard M. Sandler, MD — Dr. Sandler is Chairman of Radiation Oncology and Ronald H. Bloom Family Chair in Cancer Therapeutics at Cedars-Sinai Medical Center in Los Angeles, California.
+He has particular interests in the quality of life of prostate cancer patients following radiation and surgery as well as in dose escalation and novel techniques for prostate irradiation.
+He is actively involved in prostate cancer clinical trial implementation through the Radiation Therapy Oncology Group (RTOG).